ZPinjun/My_Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a second-year graduate student of Harbin Institute of Technology in China, studying in the School of Instrument Science and Engineering, majoring in Instrument Science and Technology.
+I am currently a second-year graduate student at Harbin Institute of Technology in China, studying in the School of Instrument Science and Engineering, majoring in Instrument Science and Technology.

 Under the supervision of Prof. [Liyan Qiao](http://homepage.hit.edu.cn/qiaoliyan) and associate Prof. [Ning Fu](http://homepage.hit.edu.cn/funing), I am engaged in theoretical research in the field of signal processing, mainly focusing on inverse problems such as phase retrieval, sub-Nyquist sampling and direction-of-arrival estimation.